yale-fortunoff/critical-editions-content/content/intro-hvt-0536.md

 Jägendorf was not viewed positively by everyone and remains a controversial figure, some seeing in him a dandy who worked to save first and foremost those closest to him and ensure himself material comforts, while others see a man working to save as many as possible under harrowing conditions.[^98] Undisputed is that many lives were saved as a result of the foundry's operation.
 Nevertheless, even if one assumes a generous multiplication factor – i.e., that the foundry saved between four to five times above the number of 600 official workers, this amounts to between 2,000-3,000 lives.
 In a ghetto of around 15,000 people, this is a significant fraction of the population, yet hardly a majority.
 Moreover, those employed were more likely to be educated, technically trained, or with personal connections to the well-off leadership, that is, they were already of the privileged class.
 What of the less fortunate?
 Indeed, as Nadler's and other testimonies reveal, there was stark social stratification within the ghetto.
 Nadler elaborated on this point, "Because the Jews have just right [a]way been divided.
 The Jews from the occupied territory, from-- from Moghilev, they were the worst.
 The Jews from Bessarabia, they were the second worst.
 And we, from the Bukovina, which came in, we were considered a little bit better."

 [^98]: For details on the effort and reflections on Jagendorf's difficult position, see his memoirs with commentary, Siegfried Jagendorf, *Jagendorf's Foundry: A Memoir of the Romanian Holocaust, 1941-1944*, ed. by Aron Hirt-Manheimer (New York: Harper Collins Publisher, 1991).
 See also the collection at Yad Vashem: Archive of Siegfried Jaegendorf, Yad Vashem Archive, item id.
 4019674.
-The author Edgar Hilsenrath, who later wrote a more than 600-page tome, *Nacht*, about life for the most impoverished in the Moghilev ghetto, also found work in Jägendorf's foundry, see Edgar H., HVT 3726.
+The author Edgar Hilsenrath, who later wrote a more than 600-page tome, *Nacht*, about life for the most impoverished in the Moghilev ghetto, also found work in Jägendorf's foundry, see Edgar H., HVT-3726.
 Hilsenrath's name also appears on the lists in Yad Vashem.
 Edgar Hilsenrath, *Nacht*, Zurich Kinder Verlag 1964.

 In an article on ghetto leadership, Gali Mir-Tibon discusses this hierarchy at length.[^99] The divisions fell primarily along the lines of national borders.
 Thus, those Jews who were living in the Soviet Union at the time of the Romanian occupation (i.e. those from Moghilev) were at the bottom, above these were those from Bessarabia and northern Bukovina, who had lived for one year under the Soviet regime, and at the top were the Jews from southern Bukovina and Dorohoi, who had remained residents of the Romanian state.
 Those who had had greater affiliation with the Soviets were suspected by the authorities of espionage, while those from southern Bukovina and Dorohoi were considered the "most" Romanian.
 Socioeconomic status – which both resulted from and mirrored these shifting national boundaries – also played a role.
 Those who had never experienced life under communism arrived better off financially.
 With both valuables and hard cash, they were in a position to offer attractive bribes.
 Those from Moghilev, who had survived battle, occupation, and Einsatztruppen, had nothing left with which to barter.
 Most likely they possessed little to entice the occupying Romanians in the first place, having been part of the Soviet State already for twenty years.[^100] Those from Bessarabia and northern Bukovina also arrived with few possessions, having already been dispossessed and made frail through marches by foot over the summer and early fall.[^101] Czernowitzers, in contrast, though from northern Bukovina, generally arrived by train and with certain possessions intact.
 A significant portion was, moreover, of the educated middle class, and brought with them small valuables such as jewelry.